lblod/import-submission-service/README.md

 The model is specified in the [README of the automatic submission service](https://github.com/lblod/automatic-submission-service#model).

 ### Automatic submission task statuses
-Once the import process starts, The status of the automatic submission task is updated to http://lblod.data.gift/automatische-melding-statuses/importing.
+Once the import process starts, the status of the automatic submission task is updated to http://lblod.data.gift/automatische-melding-statuses/importing.

 On successful completion, the status of the automatic submission task is updated to http://lblod.data.gift/automatische-melding-statuses/ready-for-validation.